-compliments of North Atlantic Organics
+Irish Moss harvesting in PEI, Canada, compliments of North Atlantic Organics

-In Ireland and parts of Scotland, it is boiled in milk and strained, before sugar and other flavourings such as vanilla, cinnamon, brandy or whiskey are added.
+According to ancient Irish folklore, Irish Moss was carried on trips for protection and safety, and placed beneath rugs to increase luck and to ensure a steady flow of money into the house or pockets of the household.
+Irish Moss was also used widely in the treatment of tuberculosis and pneumonia.
+In Ireland and parts of Scotland, it was boiled in milk and strained, before sugar and other flavourings such as vanilla, cinnamon, brandy or whiskey were added.
 The end-product is a kind of jelly similar to panna cotta.
-In Venezuela it has been used for generations as a home remedy for sore throat and chest congestion, boiled in milk and served with honey before bed.
+In Venezuela it has been used for generations as a home remedy for sore throats and chest congestions, boiled in milk and served with honey before bed.

 The Irish Moss industry provides a unique way of life for those involved with the harvest on Prince Edward Island (Canada).
 The industry began with a small number of fishermen in the 1930s and quickly grew into a multimillion-dollar industry in just a few decades.
 This was largely due to the demand for the carrageenan that was extracted from the harvested moss.
 In its heyday, entire communities were involved in the collection of the saltwater plant, Irish moss along the shores of PEI.
-Today, the industry is still alive but to a lesser extent and primarily only in the western part of the province.
+Today, the industry is still alive but to a lesser extent, and primarily only in the western part of the province.
 The methods of harvesting using horse-drawn rakes to gather the windswept moss were developed on PEI and can be seen to this day along the west coast.
 Most of the harvesting is now done by boat but there are still those who gather moss along the shoreline after a storm.